 You have specific things to consider in a divorce between parents of a special needs child.
 However, the biggest question remains the same as any other custody case: what’s in the best interests of the child?

 Standard child custody cases already have a great deal to contend with.
-Where will the child live; who pays child support, and how much; how often do you see the kids, and for how long; and much more.
+Where the child lives; who pays child support, and how much; how often you see the kids, and for how long; and much more.

 In many cases, visitation for children with special needs takes a different form than in other situations.

 For example, in children with autism, routine and structure are often cited as important factors.
-Stability and consistency can help keep them calm and comfortable.
+Stability and consistency help keep them calm and comfortable.
 Shuffling the kids from one house to another on alternating weekends, or for midweek overnights, may throw their regular pattern into chaos.

 A child with special needs has exactly that, special needs.
 What this entails depends on the precise nature of the disability.
-This may involve regular medical care, specific medications, or particular dietary needs.
+This may involve regular medical care, specific medications, or particular dietary requirements.
 Certain physical surroundings may trigger a child.

-Part of ensuring your child gets the care he or she needs will likely involve money, and there are also many financial angles to consider.
+Part of ensuring your child gets the care he or she needs likely involves money, and there are also many financial angles to consider.
 Regular medical care and any specific equipment or medications cost money, often a lot of money.